vmware-archive/nsxraml/md-version/nsxvapi.md

 When updating the firewall configuration:
 * IDs for new objects (rule/section) should be removed or set to zero.
-* If new entities (sections/rules) have been sent in the request, the response will contain the system-generated ids, which are assigned to these new entities.
-These ID identifies the resource and can be used in the urls if you want to operate on these entities using those URLs.
+* If new entities (sections/rules) have been sent in the request, the response will contain the system-generated IDs, which are assigned to these new entities.
 * **appliedTo** can be any valid firewall rule element.
 * **action** can be *ALLOW*, *BLOCK*, or *REJECT*.
 REJECT sends reject message for unaccepted packets; RST packets are sent for TCP connections and ICMP